Dashlane Review: Is It the Best Password Manager in 2025?

 • Full rights — the recipient has the same rights as you do, which means they can view, use, edit, share, and revoke access to the passwords.

 Keep in mind that you can revoke the recipient’s access to any shared passwords at any time.
 I really like that Dashlane Free allows you to share all of your passwords, just like Premium and Friends & Family users (though unlike paying customers, free users can only store 25 passwords).
 This is still pretty generous considering that a lot of password managers limit the number of people you can share passwords with even on their premium plans.
 Bitwarden Premium users can only share passwords with 1 other user, whereas Bitwarden Family users can share passwords with up to 6 other users.
-And some password managers like Panda Dome Passwords don’t even offer password sharing!
+And some password managers, like Panda Dome Passwords, don’t even offer password sharing!

 While I appreciate the features of Dashlane’s Friends & Family plan, I’m disappointed that it doesn’t allow for the creation of shared vaults.
-Unlike 1Password and LastPass, which offer shared vaults even on personal plans, Dashlane restricts this capability to its business plan users, who can share collections with other members of their organization.
+Unlike 1Password, which offers shared vaults even on personal plans, Dashlane restricts this capability to its business plan users, who can share collections with other members of their organization.
 But this really isn’t a big deal, as manually sharing multiple logins doesn’t take longer than a few seconds.
 I’d also like to see Dashlane add the option to share passwords with anyone, not just other Dashlane users.
 1Password is one of the rare password managers that doesn’t force password recipients to create an account in order to view and use shared passwords.

 Overall, Dashlane has good password sharing features.
 Sharing one or more passwords or secure notes with one or more recipients is super easy, and users can also choose whether the recipient can only use the items without viewing them or have full rights.
 I also like that users can change their minds at any time and revoke access to an item in just a couple of clicks.